davidjungermann/EDAA75/Lab2/lab2-answers.md

 7.
 The first option is to subtract the amount of tickets sold from the capacity in Theater by making a new attribute in performances.
 You could call it remaining_seats, and it can calculate remaining_seats = (capacity - 1) every time a new ticket is sold.
 This means implementing a counter that increments every time a new ticket is sold for each performance.

-The second option is to join theaters, performances and tickets, group them by performance id, and write out remaining_seats as (capacity - count).
+This could be done by joining theaters, performances and tickets, group them by performance id, and write out remaining_seats as (capacity - count):

-Something like this:

-SELECT theater_name, capacity, performance_id, count(), (capacity - count()) AS remaining_seats
+SELECT performance_id, count(), (capacity - count()) AS remaining_seats
 FROM theaters
 JOIN performances
 USING(theater_name)
-JOIN tickets
-USING (performance_id)
 GROUP BY performance_id

-UTVECKLA LITE HÄR!
+The first way of doing it is implementing a new attribute in performances called remaining_seats.
+Another way of doing this is by making a new table, sales, which keeps track of the number of seats remaining in each performance.

 8.